psychemedia/sin-eater-resources/src/_minor_skirmishes.md

 > Of superstitions regarding salt, there are many in Wales.
 I have even encountered the special custom of placing a plate of salt on the breast of the corpse.
 In the case of an old woman from Cardiganshire, who was buried at Cardiff, and who was thus decked by her relatives, I was told the purpose of the plate of salt was to 'prevent swelling.'
 There is an Irish custom of placing a plate of snuff on the body of a corpse ; hence the saying, addressed to an enemy, 'I'll get a pinch off your belly yet.'

-Sikes also suggests that such funeral traditions are widespread and should not be too hastily identified with the sin-eater tradtion.
+Sikes also suggests that such funeral traditions are widespread and should not be too hastily identified with the sin-eater tradition.

 > The Irish also employ the plate of salt in the same manner.
 In view of the universal prevalence of superstitions regarding salt, too much weight should not be placed on this detail, in connection with the accounts of the Sin-eater.